-- 1. None of the above use cases for MARS apply.
-For instance, short distance replication over crossover cables is sufficient, and the network is reliable enough such that bottlenecks can never occur (e.g. because the total load is extremely low, or conversely the network is extremely overengineered / expensive), or the occurrence of bottlenecks can provably be taken into account.
-In such cases, DRBD is clearly the better solution than MARS, because it provides better actuality than the current version of MARS, and it uses up less disk resources. - 2.
-In the presence of network bottlenecks, some people didn't notice and/or didn't understand and/or did under-estimate the risk of accidental invalidation of their DRBD secondaries.
+or conversely the network is extremely overengineered / expensive), or the occurrence of bottlenecks can provably be taken into account.
+In such cases, DRBD is clearly the better solution than MARS, because it provides better actuality than the current version of MARS, and it uses up less disk resources.

+- 2. In the presence of network bottlenecks, people didn't notice and/or didn't understand and/or did under-estimate the risk of accidental invalidation of their DRBD secondaries.
 They should carefully check that risk.
 They should convince themselves that the risk is really bearable.
-Once they are hit by a systematic chain of events (e.g. a certain instance of so-called rolling disasters) which reproducibly provoke the bad effect, it will be too latea. - 3.
+Once they are hit by a systematic chain of events which reproducibly provoke the bad effect, it is too late^a. - 3.
 In the presence of network bottlenecks, people found a solution such that DRBD does not automatically re-connect after the connection has been dropped due to network problems (c.f. ko-count parameter).
 So the risk of inconsistency appears to have vanished.
-In some cases, people did not notice that the risk has not completelyb vanished, and/or they did not notice that now the actuality produced by DRBD is even drastically worse than that of MARS (in the same situation).
-It is true that DRBD provides better actuality in connected state, but for a full picture the actuality in disconnected state must not be neglectedc.
+In some cases, people did not notice that the risk has not completely vanished, and/or they did not notice that now the actuality produced by DRBD is even drastically worse than that of MARS (in the same situation).
+It is true that DRBD provides better actuality in connected state, but for a full picture the actuality in disconnected state must not be neglected.
 So they didn't notice that their argumentation on the importance of actuality may be fundamentally wrong.
 A possible way to overcome that may be re-reading section Behaviour of MARS and comparing its outcome with the corresponding outcome of DRBD in the same situation. - 4.
-People might not know the CAP theorem (see section Explanation via CAP Theorem), and are trying to require something which simply is impossible. - 5.
+People do not know the CAP theorem (see section Explanation via CAP Theorem), and are trying to require something which simply is impossible. - 5.
 People are stuck in contradictive requirements because the current version of MARS does not yet support synchronous or pseudo-synchronous operation modes.
-This should be hopefully resolved some day.
+This should be resolved some day.

 A common misunderstanding is about the actuality guarantees provided by filesystems.
 The buffer cache / page cache uses by default a writeback strategy for performance reasons.
 Even modern journalling filesystems will (by default) provide only consistency guarantees, but no strong actuality guarantee.
-In case of power loss, some transactions may be even rolled back
+In case of power loss, some transactions may be even rolled back in order to restore consistency.
+According to POSIX18 and other standards, the only reliable way to achieve actuality is usage of system calls like sync(), fsync(), fdatasync(), flags like O_DIRECT, or similar.
+For performance reasons, the vast majority of applications don't use them at all, or use them only sparingly!